-Council Tax 2019/2020
+Council Tax 2020/2021

-The Council carries out more than 800 activities and services and enables this City to function on a day to day basis, educate our children and provide essential support to its most vulnerable.
-The Council's preparations for the budget setting process this year were based on a difficult environment, responding to funding constraints whilst ensuring the Council continues to provide the essential services and support that an increasing number of residents require from Local Government.
-These pressures come from significant increases in demand for social care services and special education needs, as well as the usual annual uplift in costs.
-These, coupled with the need to fund key priority areas such as investment within schools meant that the Council has had to consider and fund investments of nearly £14m.
+The Council provides over 800 services, for over 153,000 people, living in over 68,000 households.
+These services enable the City to function on a day-to-day basis, educate our children and provide essential support to its most vulnerable.
+The Council's preparations for the budget setting process this year were based on a difficult environment, responding to funding constraints, managing savings of £41m that have been delivered over the last five years, whilst ensuring the Council continues to provide the essential services and support that an increasing number of residents require from Local Government.
+With increasing population comes increasing demand and Newport has seen significant increases in demand for social care and other essential services in recent years.
+Specifically, the increasing demands faced by the Council include: